-These richly textured paintings rely on an underlying history beneath the surface of the wax to arrive at the finished work.
-I begin with collage and expressive marks—pasted pages from old books, torn maps, paint, pencil and ink—on the panel—I then apply encaustic medium and continue to work in layers obscuring, building up and revealing, scraping away.
+This series of paintings rely on an underlying history beneath the surface of the wax to arrive at the finished work.
+I begin with collage and expressive marks—pasted pages from old books, torn maps, paint, pencil and ink—on the panel, I then apply encaustic medium and continue to work in layers, obscuring, building up, and revealing, scraping away.
 The stories the paintings tell will be different for each viewer.